When you practice couples meditation exercises you will strengthen your relationship. Plus, you will enhance pleasure in the bedroom.

 This is a beautiful couples-meditation for intimacy:

-- Sit naked on the floor in the lotus position
+- Sit naked together on the floor in Lotus position (crossed-legged) or kneel.

 - Explore your partner’s body while you are both naked.